Here's Why We Celebrate Thanksgiving When We Do

-We’ve celebrated Thanksgiving then since 1941.
+We’ve celebrated Thanksgiving since 1941.
 But getting there required some complicated moves, mostly from politicians.

 At the request of Congress, President George Washington tried to set a date back in 1789.
 He wanted America to dine and give thanks on Nov.
 26, which happened to fall on a Thursday that year.
 But no one really listened.
 The timing continued to vary, and other presidents even tried to make their own proclamations.